 The Court of Appeals agreed with Bryant, ruling that the prosecution did not show any reasonable connection between Bryant’s digital device use and the weapons crime conviction or any future criminality: “No cellular phone or electronic device was involved in the crime and there is no evidence that Bryant would use such devices to engage in future criminal activity.”
 Had there been some nexus between Bryant’s digital life and his crime—such as meeting a crime victim through social media or using his mobile phone for arranging drug deals or human trafficking—the court would almost certainly have reached a different result.

 The court also expressed concern for Bryant’s Fourth Amendment rights: Even as a convicted criminal on probation, he doesn’t lose all constitutional protection.
-Citing the Supreme Court, the court noted that “a cellular phone search could potentially reveal ‘a digital record of nearly every aspect of [its owner’s life]—from the mundane to the intimate’” (Riley v.
+Citing the Supreme Court, the court noted that “a cellular phone search could potentially reveal ‘a digital record of nearly every aspect of —from the mundane to the intimate’” (Riley v.
 California, 134 S.Ct.
 2473, 2489 (2014)).